GuillaumeDIDIER/Ars-Magica-Characters/Magi/Gudrun of Ex Miscellanea/Gudrun, the Hermetic Muspelli.md

 + *Disarm the Warrior* (ReTe 10/+11)
 + *True form of the Muspelli* (PeVi 10/+13), As *The Heathen Witch Reborn*

 **Appearance:** Gudrun is a beautiful and charming woman when she's not 10 feet tall.
 She usually dresses with traditional Muspelli robes that her Pater gave her and she always keep a an heart-shaped pendant around her neck.
+**Sigil:** Her heart begins to glow red under her skin

 ## Powers